 On the other hand, Balzac’s Catherine de Medici is a historical fiction novel, published during the Nineteenth Century.
 Madame Catherine was published in 1975, but is also in the public domain.
 I have to admit, I’m confused why a book that’s not even 75 years old is in the public domain.
 I have no idea if The Girl’s Book of Famous Queens is worth your time, but the title alone makes me smile.

-Don’t forget to grab your free book by clicking here or filling out the form below.
+Don’t forget to grab your free book by clicking here.